 16. Design Your Channel

 Create a Banner – canvas.com makes this easy.
 Image should be 2560(w) x 1440(h) pixels.

 Channel Homepage – upload logo, fill in about section, add a featured video.
 Not that hard.

-Playlists – if you’re creating a video series, consider adding them to a playlist.
+Playlists – if you’re creating a video series, consider creating an extensive video playlist.

-And that’s how you rank Youtube videos higher in both Youtube and Google!
+And that’s how you rank YouTube videos higher in both YouTube and Google!
 I’m a 1-man show so 100,000 views between my videos is a good amount for me.
 Surely if you have a small business and people to help with this, you can do it too.
-If you have questions, leave me a comment and I’ll be glad to help you.
+If you have questions, leave me a comment and I’ll be glad to help you out.
 And if you found this helpful, please give it a share.